 The conference will appropriately be held at the National Convention Centre, in the lands of the Ngunnawal people where Canberra’s name is derived from the Ngunnawal word ‘kamberra’ meaning ‘meeting place’.

-A must conference for anyone working in Aboriginal and Torres Strait Islander children and family services – we hope you can join us.
+Providing a powerful and inspiring learning experience for all those attending, the conference is a must for anyone working in Aboriginal and Torres Strait Islander children and family services.
+We hope you can join us.

 About the Conference

-The conference is hosted by The Secretariat of National Aboriginal and Islander Child Care (SNAICC).
-SNAICC is the national non-government peak body in Australia representing the interests of Aboriginal and Torres Strait Islander children and families.
+The conference is hosted by SNAICC – National Voice for our Children.
+SNAICC is the national non-government peak body in Australia representing the interest of Aboriginal and Torres Strait Islander children.

-The conference is convened to assist with the achievement of the SNAICC vision: An Australian society in which our communities are empowered to determine their own future, where the rights of our children, young people and families are protected, our cultural identity and achievements are valued and our children and families have access to culturally appropriate services.
+The conference is convened to assist with the achievement of the SNAICC vision: An Australian society in which our communities are empowered to determine their own future; where the rights of our children, young people and families are protected; where our cultural identity and achievements are valued; and our children and families have access to culturally appropriate services.

-The SNAICC National conference is the largest conference of its type in the southern hemisphere and provides the opportunity for Aboriginal and Torres Strait Islander organisations, policy makers, researchers, government representatives, other non-government organisations and industry representatives to gather and make renewed commitments to Aboriginal and Torres Strait Islander children.
+As the largest conference of its type in the southern hemisphere the SNAICC Conference provides the opportunity for Aboriginal and Torres Strait Islander organisations, policy makers, researchers, government representatives, other non-government organisations and industry representatives to gather and make renewed commitments to Aboriginal and Torres Strait Islander children.

-It is expected that the 2015 conference will attract a diverse audience of 1,000 or more participants from all over the country.
+It is expected that the 2017 conference will again attract a diverse audience of 1000 participants from all over the country.
 This will provide a dynamic networking and learning opportunity for attendees.
 SNAICC aims to develop a program and conference experience that is culturally rich, interactive and culturally safe.

-To inspire and enable leaders, services and others to act in a way that strengthens Aboriginal and Torres Strait Islander agency, self-determination, and connection to culture.
-To ensure the rights of our children and families are respected and fulfilled.
+To inspire and enable leaders, services and other partners to take the leadership of Bringing Them Home to the next level, to step up action to redress the causes of child removal today, and to ensure the rights of our children and families are respected and fulfilled.